Stories: Children, Communities, Futures

 Help stop the spread of infectious diseases in developing countries

-The COVID-19 pandemic has meant that infectious disease is in the headlines throughout the world.
-COVID-19, however, is not the only infectious disease affecting developing communities in countries across the Asia-Pacific region.
+The COVID-19 pandemic meant that infectious disease made headlines throughout the world.
+However, it is not the only infectious disease – there are many more affecting developing communities in countries across the Asia-Pacific region.

 You can help stop the spread of infectious diseases by donating one of the following Gifts for Good that helps provide clean water, or improve hygiene and sanitation in communities living in poverty.

-• COVID-19 protection kits: Help re-stock a health station with desperately needed medicines, medical supplies, personal protective equipment and other necessities to ensure that children and families have ready access to the care and resources they need to stay healthy.
+- Restock a health station: Help restock a health station with desperately needed medicines, medical supplies, personal protective equipment and other necessities to ensure that children and families have ready access to the care and resources they need to stay healthy.